From weak to strong coupling in ABJM theory

-Finally, the large radius point is related to the orbifold point by an $STS$ transformation.
-The genus $g$ free energy is the generating function of Gromov--Witten invariants of the local $\IF_0$ geometry in the slice $T_1=T_2=T$.
-More precisely, one has \be F^{( \text{GW})}_g(Q) =(-4)^{g-1} \sum_{d\ge1} N_{d,g} Q^d, \qquad Q=\re^{-T} \ee where \be N_{d,g}=\sum_{d_1+d_2=d} N_{d_1, d_2,g} \ee is a sum of Gromov--Witten invariants at genus $g$, $N_{d_1, d_2, g}$, of local $\IF_0$ (the degrees $d_1, d_2$ correspond to the two K\"ahler classes of this geometry).
-Since (\ref{lrex}) is a power series in $Q$ with no constant term, we obtain one extra condition, which, together with the $g-1$ conditions from the orbifold point and the $2g-2$ conditions of the conifold point, completely fixes the $3g-2$ unknowns in the holomorphic ambiguity.
+The result can be verified by looking at the radius point, which is related to the orbifold point by an $STS$ transformation.
+The genus $g$ free energy at this point is the generating function of Gromov--Witten invariants of the local $\IF_0$ geometry in the slice $T_1=T_2=T$.
+More precisely, one has \be F^{( \text{GW})}_g(Q) =(-4)^{g-1} \left\{ {(-1)^g |B_{2g} B_{2g-2}| \over g (2g-2) (2g-2)!} + \sum_{d\ge1} N_{d,g} Q^d \right\}, \qquad Q=\re^{-T} \ee where \be N_{d,g}=\sum_{d_1+d_2=d} N_{d_1, d_2,g} \ee is a sum of Gromov--Witten invariants at genus $g$, $N_{d_1, d_2, g}$, of local $\IF_0$ (the degrees $d_1, d_2$ correspond to the two K\"ahler classes of this geometry).
+The constant term in (\ref{lrex}) is the well-known constant map contribution to the higher genus free energy \cite{bcov} for a manifold with ``effective" Euler characteristic $\chi=4$.
+It can be checked that the higher genus free energies obtained from the integration of the holomorphic anomaly equation with the above boundary conditions reproduce the well-known large radius free energies (\ref{lrex}).